zmalone/chef-web-docs/source/starter-use-cases/windows-match.md

 	end
 	```

-1. Upload our new `learnchchef-batch` cookbook to the Chef Server.
+1. Upload our new `learnchef-batch` cookbook to the Chef Server.
 In a terminal:

 		$ knife cookbook upload learnchef-batch